Top Activities in Iceland for Adrenaline Junkies

 Volcano tours provide a fascinating insight into the geothermally active nature of Iceland's landscape, as well as presenting one of the more unique activities on earth—actually being inside a volcano!

-The 2023 Sundhnukagigar volcanic eruption on Reykjanes peninsula in IcelandSo far in 2024, five volcanic eruptions have occurred close to Grindavik on the Reykjanes peninsula.
-This means that there have been a total of nine eruptions over four consecutive years, with an eruption in Hagafell and multiple ones in the Sundhnukagigar crater row since December 2023.
+The 2023 Sundhnukagigar volcanic eruption on Reykjanes peninsula in IcelandSince 2021, multiple volcanic eruptions have occurred close to Grindavik and on the Reykjanes peninsula.
+Most of them have occurred in the Sundhnukagigar crater row, which first erupted in December 2023.

 The previous eruptions at Mt.
 Litli-Hrutur in July 2023 and Fagradalsfjall volcano in 2022 and 2021 had been tourist-friendly spectacles.
 During those previous eruptions, hiking paths were established to see both Litli-Hrutur and the Fagradalsfjall craters and lava fields.
 With the proximity of Sundhnukagigar to the town of Grindavik and the ongoing seismic activity, this has not been possible for the newest eruptions.
 The whole area is closed off for safety.